Do I need a license?

 - All emissions below 510 kHz or above 1705 kHz must be attenuated at least 20 dB below the level of the unmodulated carrier.
 Determination of compliance with the 20 dB attenuation specification may be based on measurements at the intentional radiator's antenna output terminal unless the intentionally radiator uses a permanetly attached antenna, in which case compliance shall be demonstrated by measuring the radiated emissions.

-A certified Part 15 AM transmitter such as the Hamilton Rangemaster AM-1000 is the best way to go if you wish to go AM.
+A certified Part 15 AM transmitter such as the Hamilton Rangemaster AM-1000 or the ChezRadio Procaster is the best way to go if you wish to go AM.
 This is a rugged unit that designed to be mounted outside.
 The AM-1000 uses a 102" CB radio whip for the antenna.
+The Procaster uses an included antenna that is mounted on the transmitter.
 You then match the antenna to your operating frequency.

 For operations on AM, REC recommends that you use the expanded AM band between 1620 and 1700 kHz.
 There are fewer stations in this band day and night.
 In addition, the higher frequencies allow for short antennas as those allowed under Part 15 to better match up with the transmitter in order to provide the most efficient match.